ChuanfuXiao/HOSCF-for-rank-one-approximation-of-tensors/README.md

 ## Quick Start
+Part 1: Matlab code

+The implementation of HOSCF depends on [Tensor Toolbox v3.1](https://www.tensortoolbox.org/), all of the tensor basic operations are based on this package.

+Part 2: C code

 The HOSCF depends on blas and lapack.
 A convenient way to get this ready is [oneapi](https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit-download.html).

 ```